 I used factory ammunition, utilising the standard .308 bullet weight of 150 grains and settled on the Federal Power Shok, which generated 2,914fps and 2,830ft/lb of energy, but had a velocity range of 71fps.
 A reload to reduce the overall velocity range and increase consistency was generated with the aid of the excellent PC-based Quick Load ballistics programme, so I had a Sierra 150-grain Game King travelling at 2,905fps, almost the same as the factory fodder but with an overall range of only 27fps, thus reducing the window for inch-loss analysis of the barrel reduction.

-Barrel reduction was actually easy, if initially a little scary: the RPAs shot groups of less than 0.5in – from the off taking a hacksaw blade to barrels of that quality and accuracy was a little difficult, believe me.
-Means must, however, and I had soon measured out inch increments in order to aid cutting, with the barrel supported in a Ken Farrel barrel vice.
+Barrel reduction was actually easy, if daunting at first: the RPAs shot groups of less than 0.5in – from the off taking a hacksaw blade to barrels of that quality and accuracy was a little difficult.
+However I had soon measured out inch increments in order to aid cutting, with the barrel supported in a Ken Farrel barrel vice.

 As I mentioned, it was only velocity reduction, not accuracy, that was being recorded, so a simple deburring of the sensitive muzzle and crown areas was undertaken between each cut.
 To measure the muzzle velocity of each calibre as the test progressed, a five-shot string was recorded over a chronograph for every inch of barrel reduction.

 You will immediately see the correlation between the predicted computer-generated data and the real-world experiment.
 Taking into account the vast variances of the differing barrel makes and their internal dimensions, the results were really good and, to my mind, highly valid.